Supply Chain Initiatives

 ---|---|---|

-2 Contractors who provide security, food service(Canteen), and other services at Epson sites.
+2 Contractors who provide security, food service(canteen), and other services at Epson Group sites.

 Direct material suppliers

 All suppliers who completed the Epson SAQ were notified of their results.
 In addition to their SAQ scores, we prepared a feedback sheet that included advice on correcting identified issues.
-We also monitored the progress of corrective actions on critical items related to human rights* and provided assistance as needed.
+We also monitored the formulation and progress of the corrective action plans for addressing failures to comply with high-priority requirements related to human rights1 and provided assistance as needed.

-- Proper payment of wages (proper payment of the legal minimum wages and overtime wages, and timely payment of wages)
+・Proper payment of wages (payment of at least the legal minimum wage and overtime, and timely payment of wages)

-- Provision of safety measures for pregnant and nursing mothers, and provision of a clean lactation room
+・Provision of safety measures for pregnant and nursing mothers, and provision of a clean room for expressing breast milk.

 Evaluation Results for Direct Material Suppliers